 The following day, all I had to do was hand in my portfolio then me and Hungry Hubby (who had taken the day off as I felt I might need some emotional and/or physically support that day) could go and celebrate.
 We went for lunch, did some shopping and we talked like we’ve not done in so long.

 Of course, this monumental occasion would be marked by baking a cake – that, my friends, is a given!
 The choice of cake was one that came to me earlier last week – it was one of those “duh!” moments when the right answer hits you right in the face so of course, what other cake could I possibly make now after all these years of fighting the odds, making it through tough times and making positives out of big ass negatives than the (drum roll please) Hummingbird Blueberry Cake!

-With the degree finished, the cake chosen and 7 weeks “off” to get underway, all I needed was to bake and blog.
+With the degree finished, the cake was chosen and 7 weeks “off” to get underway, all I needed was to bake and blog.
 Here’s where Hungry Hubby stepped in as my Knight in Shining Armour.
-He knew how frustrated I was with my camera (or “crap’n’click” as it had affectionately become to be known) so having just told me how proud he was of me, how well I’d done all on my own to get through medical school he blew me away by telling me he wanted to buy me a DSLR camera as a graduation gift!
+He knew how frustrated I was with my camera (or “crap’n’click” as it had affectionately become to be known) so having just told me how proud he was with me, how well I’d done all on my own to get through medical school he blew me away by telling me he wanted to buy me a DSLR camera as a graduation gift!

-I’m thrilled to report also, that the cake was well behaved and baked beautifully (yet still took an hour to cook despite me making a half sized version for fear of a repeat like last time!).
+I’m thrilled to report also, that the cake was well behaved and baked beautifully (yet still took an hour to cook despite me making a half-sized version for fear of a repeat like last time!).
 I used cream cheese in place of the sour cream as I would have an awkward amount left having made the frosting if I had not but that was my only tweak.
-This half sized batter *just* fitted into my 20 inch round Bundt (a silicone one) without spilling out on cooking.
+This half-sized batter *just* fitted into my 20 inches round Bundt (a silicone one) without spilling out on cooking.

 I suggest you are relaxed when you swirl the frosting into the cake – its impossible I get a fully smooth finish but I rather like seeing the strokes from my mini cranked spatula.
 That’s what home baking is all about.
-It is a tender crumbed, moist and vanilla scented dream cake (when it works!) and the frosting really finishes it off perfectly – you need that creamy, dreamy but tangy unctuousness to pair with the vanilla scent and the blueberry pop.
+It is a tender-crumbed, moist and vanilla scented dream cake (when it works!) and the frosting really finishes it off perfectly – you need that creamy, dreamy but tangy unctuousness to pair with the vanilla scent and the blueberry pop.
 I think that if ever we are able to taste a colour, then blueberry will surely be the taste of blue.

 I guess we can say this is what success tastes like?

 If you want to try this cake for yourself, do read the reviews in the link here after the recipe and bare in mind I’m not the only one would couldn’t get it to cook!
-Bake at your own risk and knowing two things – it needs a huge tin to fit all that batter in (bigger than the recipe states) and it takes an hour to cook a half sized version – checked after 45 mins.
+Bake at your own risk and know two things – it needs a huge tin to fit all that batter in (bigger than the recipe states) and it takes an hour to cook a half-sized version – checked after 45 mins.
 Slow and low is the way with this blue baby!